tagspaces/documentation/docs/ui/userinterface.md

 In the top left corner of the browsing area is placed a button with a briefcase icon **(1)** which open a dropdown showing a list of all [locations](/ui/locations.md).
 From this dropdown you can quickly switch to another location.

 :::tip
-<ProFeature /> If you are currently using a cloud based location, the the icon of the button for changing the location **(1)** will be a cloud, in other cases the icon will be the briefcase.
+<ProFeature /> If you are currently using a cloud based location, the icon of the button for changing the location (1) will be a cloud, in other cases the icon will be the briefcase.
 :::

 The number above **(2)** shows the count of the files and folders in the current folder.
 If the file browsing area shows search results, then this number will represent the count of the found items.